John Randal Plunkett

 They supplied Guinness & Co. with their malt (see Plunkett Brothers advertisement on right), with written recommendation from Arthur Guinness, Sons & Co.

 In a book describing the Industries of Dublin, written in 1887, an article on the Plunkett Brothers, Maltsters and Patent Malt Roasters described their unique malt roasting process and stated that his grandfather had, in fact, invented the process of roasting malt.

-John Randal Plunkett was married to Cecilia Read from Kensington, London (picture left shows John, Cecilia and probably her mother).
+John Randal Plunkett was married to Cecilia Read from Kensington, London.

 According to Cecilia's father's obituary, his father was a friend of Dickens and Thackeray!